MarvinBaral/BalloonShooter/README.md

 ![](https://www.marvinbaral.de/image/jpeg/Uploads/RocketLauncher/2.jpg)
 Author: Marvin Baral (github@marvinbaral.de)

 A project for shooting airballons with a modified LEGO-RocketLauncher.
 The Launcher itself with three servomotors is controlled with an Arduino over UART over USB.
 The Camera can be any camera available on your PC.
-The pc-side is cross-platform compatible (could ba an RaspberryPi with Camera too).
+The pc-side is cross-platform compatible (could be an RaspberryPi with Camera too).
 Red airballons can succesfully be hit and destroyed with a LEGO-RocketLauncher IF they hold still.
 PC-Side uses multithreading and is very CPU-intensive (12-13 FPS on a Quadcore i5, 400% CPU).
 The flightpath calculation uses physical formulars and trigonometry.
 To configure it you have to edit the constants/ class attributes defined in the constructors.